Estimated reading time: 5 minutes

 Managers juggle many responsibilities.
 One of the most important is managing employees.

-In our busy daily lives managing our operations.
+In our busy daily lives, while managing our operations.
 Try to remember these simple concepts and you might be surprised at how they can have a significant impact on accomplishing organizational objectives.